mocatfrio/kmppd/README.md

     * **Data size (-n)**: Number of data for each product and customer.
     * **Dim size (-d)**: Number of dimension or data attributes.

-    For example, in this simulation, we generated an Independent dataset with 10000 rows and 2 attributes on 6 sites.
+    For example, in this simulation, we generated an Independent dataset with 500 rows and 2 attributes on 3 sites.

     ```bash
-    $ python3 distributed_system/generate_dataset.py -s 6 -t ind -n 10000 -d 3
+    $ python3 index.py -o generate_dataset -s 3 -t ind -n 500 -d 2
     ```

-3. To shorten the process, run the created bash script.
-      ```bash
-      $ bash generate_dataset.sh
+4. After dataset is generated, the database directory inside "system" will look like this.
     ```

-4. After dataset is generated, the storage directory will look like this.
-    ```
     .
-    ├── log
+    ├── covtype.csv
     ├── site_1
     │   └── dataset
     │       ├── ind_10000_3_customer.csv